MindscapeHQ/raygun4py/README.rst

 Official Raygun provider for **Python 2.7**, **Python 3.1+** and **PyPy**

-Please also refer to our :ref:`documentation site<https://raygun.com/documentation/language-guides/python/crash-reporting/installation/>`, as this is maintained with higher priority.
+Please also refer to our `documentation site <https://raygun.com/documentation/language-guides/python/crash-reporting/installation/>`_, as this is maintained with higher priority.

 Installation